 The only behaviours affected by this medical procedure are those that are influenced by hormones such as sexual urges, restlessness, increased aggression as well as moodiness.
 The cat’s temperament and personality will not change as its dependent on upbringing and training.

 Males undergo neutering as a way to eliminate unaccepted sexual behaviour and to reduce aggressiveness caused by these sexual urges.
 A neutered male will stop trying to escape as they will be content indoors.

 Neutering reduces or eliminates the urge to spray and even if they do it will not give off a bad scent.
 The Male sphynx will tend to be cleaner, less odorous, less territorial, and overall much calmer and less active.
 They also become more tolerant and forgiving.

-Females undergo spaying as a way to eliminate compulsive behavior that’s influenced by hormones and to prevent unwanted kittens.
-The removal of the females reproductive organs causes a drastic decrease in hormones.
+Females undergo spaying as a way to eliminate compulsive behaviour that’s influenced by hormones and to prevent unwanted kittens.
+The removal of the female reproductive organs causes a drastic decrease in hormones.

-This will prevent the cat from going into heat and will prevent restlessness, anxiousness, compulsive behavior, extreme vocalizations, and the need to spray.
+This will prevent the cat from going into heat and will prevent restlessness, anxiousness, compulsive behaviour, extreme vocalizations, and the need to spray.

 Both male and female Sphynx make for great pets.
 Depending on what you looking for, for instance, if you looking for a cat to snuggle with, share a close bond with or even enjoy fun playtimes.
 Then the male sphynx will be ideal.
 On the other hand, if you looking for a cat that’s more reserved, quieter full of flamboyance, and antics then ideally the female Sphynx is perfect.

 Ultimately, it depends on sex as well as personality.
 It’s probably safe to buy your sphynx cats from authorized reputable breeders, in this way you can get to know the kitten before you decide to buy them.
 This will give you some time to learn a little about their personality and overall disposition.